-The only major difference between files and bookmarks is that bookmarks depend on their source file (deleting a file removes its bookmarks as well).
+The only major difference between a file and a bookmark is that all bookmarks depend on their source file (so if you delete the original file, all of its bookmarks will disappear as well).

-Editing & Deleting Bookmarks
+Editing Bookmarks

-To edit a bookmark, tap the round arrow button next to it just like you would with a score.
-The metadata panel shows two additional fields in the "Layout" section for start and end page-these values can be changed at any time, along with the other standard metadata values.
+To edit a bookmark, tap the round arrow button next to it just like you normally would for any other score.
+The metadata panel will open up, and two additional fields will be available next to the title field for start and end page.
+These values can be changed at any time, along with the other standard metadata values.